 Inside, the stellar vault of the central nave and side aisles is supported by octagonal pillars, connected by ogival, moulded arcades.
-The stellar vaults also crown over a presbytery, sacristy and the northern chapel.
+The stellar vaults also crown over a chancel, sacristy and the northern chapel.
 The walls of the chancel were divided into two zones with a prominent cornice and frieze with a floral tendril – analogous to that outside the eastern wall.
 The lower plinth zone was divided by a series of pointed arch recesses, and a decorative portal to the sacristy was placed in the western bay from the north.
 In the upper, window storey, the boundary of the bays was marked with moulded pilaster strips, to which the shafts of ancillary columns were applied from which the beams of ribs raise.
 In the naves the pillars were equipped with corner, mouldings, plinths and impost cornices.
 Above the last ones on the walls of the central nave, up to the vaults run lesenes with identical mouldings as at the corners of the pillars, which gives the impression that the lesenes are their extension.
 This suggestion is reinforced by ancillary columns running from the floor to the base of the vault.
 In the aisles, semicircular niches in the lower zone and large windows above are arranged in pairs.
 The vault corbels were placed on the lesenes and the pillars between the aisles.

 Church of the Nativity of the Blessed Virgin Mary, belonging to the group of basilic parish churches of Central Pomerania (Koszalin, Słupsk, Sławno, Darłowo), against which it stands out from the artistic point of view.
 In the early modern period, the tower was slightly lowered, then crowned with a new cupola, the vault in the chancel, windows, friezes and cornices were renewed, and the vault in the central nave was rebuilt at the end of the 19th century.
 Unfortunately, due to numerous fires, none of its original, medieval equipment has survived.
 The church fulfill liturgical functions.

 Jarzewicz J., Architektura średniowieczna Pomorza Zachodniego, Poznań 2019.